 Tery Donelson is determined to keep living his life the only way he knows how.
 As a 26-year military veteran named mid-Missouri’s “Citizen of the Year” in 2017 by the Military Officers Association of America, Donelson’s work ethic is as relentless as the cancer that has attacked his body for nearly seven years.

-“I still go to work every day, and I’m up pretty late,” said Donelson, who served an airman and officer in the U.S. Air Force.
+“I still go to work every day, and I’m up pretty late,” said Donelson, who served as an airman and officer in the U.S. Air Force.

 He’s remained focused on his job at Columbia College working on partnerships with the military and community colleges despite his health problems.

 “There was a lump on my neck,” Donelson said.
 “But I didn’t think it was too bad because that type of cancer had an 85% cure rate.”